All over the world, discussions are emerging on net

 Internet Service Providers

-This list ISPs that are the ones which do not censor nor limit the internet in any way:
+The following ISPs do not censor or limit the internet in any way:

 All these are the smaller Internet Service Providers and mainly available for the corporate sector only.
 Together they had a market share of 14.29% in 2011 [TELCOR].